phdonner/NOSTERIIHI/README.md

-## Introduction

-Hi.
-My name is Philip.
-Here at GitHub I'm phdonner, but on most other platforms I use the signature pdonner.
-My native language is Swedish, but was born in Tampere, which is a predominantly Finnish city.
-Therefore most of the school mates had bilingual competence as a gift.
-That's a good start in learning English, German, French, Spanish, Kiswahili... other languages.

-I've been working in English speaking communities, but any unidiomatic use of English will hopefully still be excused.
-If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed corrections will be most gratefully received.

----

 ## The village network cooperative

 Right now my primary occupation is development of fiber optic network maintenance systems and tools for village networks.
 I'm doing this more or less full-time voluntary work for our rural network cooperative: Kuhmon kyläverkko-osuuskunta (formerly Luoteis-Kuhmon kyläverkko-osuuskunta).
 The cooperatife mainly operates in the north-western part of Kuhmo municipality, at the Russian border right on the 64th latitude, which divides Finland into two equally sized parts.